Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Testing the Normalizing Flows

-\section{Testing the Normalizing Flows}
+\section{Testing the Normalizing~Flows}

-We tested the four architectures discussed above on CMoG distributions defined as a mixture of $n=3$ components and $D= 4,8,16,32,64,100,200,400$ dimensional multivariate Gaussian distributions with diagonal covariance matrices, parametrised by means randomly generated in the $[0,10]$ interval and standard deviations randomly generated in the $[0,1]$ interval\footnote{The values for the means and standard deviations are chosen so that the different components can generally be resolved.}.
-The components are mixed according to an $n$ dimensional categorical distribution (with random probabilities).
-This means that a different probability is assigned to each component, while different dimensions of the same component multivariate Gaussian are assigned the same probability.
-The resulting multivariate distributions have random (order one) off-diagonal elements in the covariance matrix and multi-modal 1D marginal distributions (see, for illustration, Fig.~\ref{fig:corner_corr_1000}).
+We tested the four architectures discussed above on CMoG distributions defined as a mixture of $n=3$ components and $D= 4,8,16,32,64,100,200,400$ dimensional multivariate Gaussian distributions with diagonal covariance matrices, parametrized by means randomly generated in the $[0,10]$ interval and standard deviations randomly generated in the $[0,1]$ interval\footnote{The values for the means and standard deviations were chosen so that the different components could generally be resolved.} The~components were mixed according to an $n$ dimensional categorical distribution (with random probabilities).
+This meant that a different probability was assigned to each component, while different dimensions of the same component multivariate Gaussian were assigned the same probability.
+The resulting multivariate distributions had random order-one off-diagonal elements in the covariance matrix and multi-modal 1D marginal distributions (see, for~illustration, \mbox{Figures~\ref{fig:corre_matrix_plot} and \ref{fig:corner_corr_100}}).

-In our analysis, we consider a training set of $10^5$ points, a validation set of $3 \times 10^4$ points, and a test set equal in size to the training set, with $10^5$ points.
+In our analysis, we considered a training set of $10^5$ points, a~validation set of $3 \times 10^4$ points, and~a test set equal in size to the training set, with~$10^5$ points.
 It is important to note that the chosen size of the test set corresponds to the most stringent condition for evaluating the NF models.
-This is because the NF can not be expected to approximate the real target distribution more accurately than the uncertainty determined by the size of the training sample.
+This is because the NF cannot be expected to approximate the real target distribution more accurately than the uncertainty determined by the size of the training~sample.

 In practical terms, the most effective NF would be indistinguishable from the target distribution when tested on a sample size equivalent to the training set.
-In our analysis, we find that models tested with $10^5$ samples often lead to rejection at the $2\sigma/3\sigma$ level, at least with the most powerful KS test.
+In~our analysis, we found that models tested with $10^5$ samples often led to rejection at the $2\sigma/3\sigma$ level, at~least with the most powerful KS test.
 However, this should not be viewed as a poor outcome.
-Rather, it suggests that one needs to utilize a test set as large as the training set to efficiently discern the NF from the true model, while smaller samples are effectively indistinguishable from those generated with the target distribution.
+Rather, it suggests that one needs to utilize a test set as large as the training set to efficiently discern the NF from the true model, while smaller samples are effectively indistinguishable from those generated with the target~distribution.